aws-samples/guidance-assisted-diagnosis-and-troubleshooting/bedrock/README.md

       ./deploy.sh
       ```

+9. Create alias for Bedrock agent, navigate to Bedrock in AWS console, click Agents in a sidebar, click assisted-diagnosis-agent, prepare agent and give it alias

 ## Deployment Validation
 - To verify a successful deployment of this guidance, open [CloudFormation](https://console.aws.amazon.com/cloudformation/home) console, and verify that the status of the stacks named `SiteWiseAssetsStack`,`SimulatorServerStack`, `ADBStack`, `FrontendStack`  is `CREATE_COMPLETE`.
 - Once the project is deployed, AWS assets are created in your application.
 You can navigate to AWS CloudFormation console and click on aforementioned stacks.
 Now you can click on `resources` tab which shows all the resources created by the stack.